Residential and Dining Services Policy

 The possession or burning of candles is prohibited, except if approved in writing by a Resident Director for religious ceremonies.
 If approved to burn candles for a religious purpose, the candles must be attended at all times and extinguished as soon as the ceremony is over.
 You will be billed for any damage from candles.
 Candles found in violation of this policy may be confiscated by a RAD staff member and may be returned to the resident on their next trip home.

-Cleaning (See also “Health and Safety Inspections”)
+(See also “Health and Safety Inspections”)

 You and your roommates are responsible for keeping your assigned common space clean and free from excessive clutter and displeasing odors.
 Unsanitary living conditions that may be hazardous to students' health or have the potential to attract pests are prohibited.
 Your Resident Assistant can assist you by facilitating a Living Learning Agreement among you and your roommates.
-Your Resident Director will inspect common areas during the eighth week of each quarter and prescribe cleaning tasks if needed.
+Your Resident Director will inspect common areas during each quarter and prescribe cleaning tasks if needed.
 If you and your roommates fail to clean the common spaces in your suite/apartment, Residential and Dining Services will clean the space and bill the appropriate student accounts.

 Community billing is a process that may be used in response to community damage, vandalism, biohazards, and related issues in the residential community.
 When such an issue has occurred in a shared community area (i.e., lounge, hallway, stairwell, elevator, etc.) within housing, and the specific person(s) responsible for the issue cannot be determined, RAD Services may bill a floor, building, or sub-group of residents for the cost of the cleaning and maintenance required to appropriately address the issue.